nodoku/nodoku-core/README.md

 />
 ```

-### Content parsing
+### Loding and parsing of the content MD file

 First, we parse the content MD file, using the predefined function _contentMarkdownProvider_.

-The implementation of this function is intentionally kept simple, so that it can easily be replaced by a custom provider, if for some reason the standard one cannot be used
+The implementation of this function is intentionally kept simple, so that it can easily be replaced by a custom provider, if for some reason the standard one cannot be used.

 ```ts
 async function contentMarkdownProvider(